DuckDB on Serverless Field notes on the most portable database

 We use aws_lambda_powertools to pull secrets from AWS Systems Manager (SSM) Parameter Store — it caches them, which keeps us from hammering SSM on every warm invocation.
 When a connection is bootstrapped, we automatically:

-1. Attach Postgres.
-We fetch the read-replica password from SSM and run an ATTACH to map our production Postgres database as a read-only DuckDB database, pg_replica.
-We also inject aggressive keepalives settings into the connection string so the connection doesn't get dropped out from under a long-running query.
+ATTACHto map our production Postgres replica as a read-only DuckDB database,pg_replica.
+We also inject aggressivekeepalivessettings into the connection string so the connection doesn't get dropped out from under a long-running query or while the lambda is idle. - Configure S3 credentials.
+We load the

 Thread safety and lifecycle management

 So we don't hand out raw connections.
 We built a multiton _Connection class, guarded by a threading.Lock(), that caches the underlying DuckDB connections — one per logical database — and creates them safely under the lock.
-On top of that we expose clean context managers for application code:
+On top of that, we expose clean context managers for application code:

 @contextlib.contextmanager